mongodb/docs/source/mms-console.rst

 Host Statistics
 ---------------

-In the "Hosts" section, click on any hostname link to view the statics from that process.
+In the "Hosts" section, click any hostname link to view the data collected from that process.
 The charts on this "Host Statistics" page are interactive, and provide tools for navigating and working with the MMS data.
 Click on the "info" buttons with an ``i`` in a circle to raise informational boxes, to explore the functionality of the MMS console and charts.

 .. _chart-controls: